IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

+A response status of `OPT_OUT` for Android, or a response object of `optOut` for iOS, indicates that the DII has been opted out of UID2 and no identity/token should be generated for it.

 The best way to determine if DII is required by the UID2 mobile SDKs is to always call the `getAdvertisingToken()` method when the app starts up or resumes: